Complaint resolution process

-At the end of the investigative stage, the person who complained or commented will be advised of the outcome of the investigation and the corrective actions that have been taken.
+At the end of the investigation stage, the person who complained or commented will be advised of the outcome of the investigation and the corrective actions that have been taken.

 The responsible Regional Manager will write a letter to the complainant detailing the outcome of the investigation, action taken, reasons for decisions made, and where to seek an external review if desired.
 Any external review would be conducted by the NSW Ombudsman.

-In all cases – regardless of the seriousness of the complaint – any investigation, decisions made and outcomes will be reviewed by the Complaints Officer to assess their completeness, accuracy and fairness.
+In all cases, regardless of the seriousness of the complaint, outcomes will be reviewed by the Complaints Officer to assess their completeness, accuracy and fairness.

-After action on a complaint is completed, the outcome is formally recorded and closed in the secure software application used to manage this process.
-The Complaints Officer will also contact the complainant to seek their feedback on the outcome and satisfaction with how the complaint was handled.
+After action is completed, the outcome is formally recorded and closed in the secure software application used to manage this process.
+The Complaints Officer will also contact the complainant to seek their feedback on the process and outcome.

 In order to manage the satisfaction of people we support, families and guardians, Achieve Australia maintains records on all feedback and complaints.